AanZee/conventions/html/README.md

     <h1 component-title>Title</h1>
 ```

-## Only use lists for lists that looks like lists
+## Only use lists for simple lists
 Don't use lists as container for a lot of data, only for simple lists.

 **Right:**